Career & Technical Education

 - Educational Development Plan (EDP) preparation: a systematic plan a student will follow detailing his/her coursework to satisfy high school graduation requirements and provide a foundation for a future career.

-- Career Cruising gives students and their parents easy website access to all of the career research and assessment results in their EDP, as well as information on careers, colleges and sources of financial aid.
+- Xello gives students and their parents easy website access to all of the career research and assessment results in their EDP, as well as information on careers, colleges and sources of financial aid.

 - Information about Career Pathways, which are broad groups of careers that share similar characteristics and whose employment requirements call for many common interests, strengths, and competencies.

-- Resources for career exploration: Bridges, Internet, Career Cruising, ACT Plan and Explore.
+- Resources for career exploration: Bridges, Internet, Xello, ACT Plan and Explore.

 - Work-based learning opportunities, which are planned programs of job training and experiences that utilize business and industrial sites for training as part of the school educational program.